Skip to main content

 No. It generates a self-review checklist to guide your own audit; it cannot compare your text against a database of existing work.
 For formal plagiarism checks, use a dedicated detection service and cite all your sources.

-how do i use the prompt
+can i use the generated prompt with any ai assistant